docwarems/score-rent/README.md

   - e-mail address (which must be validated)
   - sing group (soprano, alto, tenor, bass)
   - member state (choir member, guest, student)
-  - we build a human readable user if from user's first and last name
+  - we build a human readable user id from user's first and last name
   - once signed up, the user must confirm the e-mail by confirming a link in a-mail sent after signup
   - once the e-mail address is confirmed. the user receives another e-mail containing a QR code with his user id
   - the user QR code is used to speed up the score checkout process
-  - obligatory functions for 'forgotten password' and "resend conformation link"
+  - obligatory functions for 'forgotten password' and "resend confirmation link"

 ## User login

-- only function for normal users are viewing a list of 'his' checkout records
+- only function for normal users are viewing a list of 'their' checkout records

 ## Score checkout

-Because not all users will accept to use their QR code (some even might not have a e-mail adress), we must also still support the checkout with checkout sheet.
+Because not all users will accept to use the QR code (some even might not have an e-mail adress), we must also still support the checkout by checkout sheet.

 - authorize the choral singer either
   - by scanning 'his' QR code.
 The QR code contains a JWT (Json Web Token) so that the contained user id cannot be tampered.
   - by scanning the QR code of a traditional checkout sheet the user has to fill out.
-The QR code contaims a checkout id
+The QR code contains a checkout id
 - scan the score
 - optionally add some metadata (e.g. score state, date)
 - confirm the checkout which will